我要评分

 }

 Save the preceding code to the test.c file.
-MY_X86_MAC and MY_AARCH64_MAC are user-defined macros that control the x86 and Kunpeng code, respectively.
-You can use GCC compiler to define different macro parameters to implement code of different architectures:
+MY_X86_MAC and MY_AARCH64_MAC are user-defined macros that control the x86 code and Kunpeng code, respectively.
+You can use the GCC compiler to define different macro parameters to implement code for different architectures:

 After gcc -DMY_X86_MAC test.c -o demo1 is executed for compilation, the following information is displayed when the demo1 program is run: